genouest/GenouestSchedulerBundle/Resources/doc/index.rst

         //.... do something...
     }

-The only thing to do to make it work now is to be sure this route is loaded *before* the one in the SchedulerBundle.
+The only thing to do to make it work now is to be sure this route is loaded *after* the one in the SchedulerBundle.
-So in routing.yml, check that this overriden route appears *before* the SchedulerBundle routes import:
+So in routing.yml, check that this overriden route appears *after* the SchedulerBundle routes import:

 .. code-block:: yaml

+    _scheduler:
+        resource: "@GenouestSchedulerBundle/Controller/SchedulerController.php"
+        type: annotation

     _mybundle:
         resource: "@MyBundle/Controller/MyController.php"
-        type: annotation

-    _scheduler:
-        resource: "@GenouestSchedulerBundle/Controller/SchedulerController.php"
         type: annotation

 This works perfectly if you only override this route once.
 Suppose you have developped two bundles for your application,